Adroiti/docs-for-code-review-tools/tfsec/aws-ecr-no-public-access.md

-Pattern: Use of public access for ECR repository policy
+Pattern: Use of public access for AWS ECR repository

 Issue: -